TimBoleslawsky/data-science-vault/Notes/Computer Architecture.md

 	 - **Registers** R2 and R3 to send data to ALU
 	 - ALU to perform ADD Result to be stored in R1

 The CPU relies on **registers**, small but ultra-fast storage locations, to temporarily hold data for processing.
-The registers are part of a larger memory hierarchy which is further explained here: [[Memory Hierarchy]].
+The registers are part of a larger memory hierarchy which is further explained here: [Memory Hierarchy](Memory%20Hierarchy.md).